dosh41126/quantum-dig-scanner/README.md

 ### 🔐 Logs & Output

 - All scans are saved to the `data/` folder
-- Reports can be encrypted using AES-GCM (if enabled)
+- Reports are encrypted using AES-GCM (if enabled)
 - Formats include `.txt`, `.json`, or `.log` based on configuration

 ---